guz86/guz86/README.md

 # Hi there 👋

-I’m looking for a job as a frontend developer, available 40 hours a week.
-I am a programmer since 2009, participating in <a href='https://gordienkogames.itch.io/' target='_blank'>hackathons</a>, leading the channel on <a href='https://www.youtube.com/@GordienkoThings' target='_blank'>development</a>, looking for a company where my skills will be useful.
+Frontend developer with over 5 years of experience in developing various applications, from e-commerce websites to complex information systems.
+Participating in <a href='https://gordienkogames.itch.io/' target='_blank'>hackathons</a>, leading the channel on <a href='https://www.youtube.com/@GordienkoThings' target='_blank'>development</a>, looking for a company where my skills will be useful.
 I’d be happy to discuss the terms!

  <p align="center" dir="auto">